 The best way to store them is in a glass, airtight container.
 I like to store them in the fridge as well as I think it helps them stay fresh!

-And at the time I’m writing this, it is summer still and we don’t need them melting on the counter, now do we?
+And at the time I’m writing this, it is still summer, and we don’t need them melting on the counter.
+Do we?

 If properly stored, they can last up to a week!